Cellcom (United States)

-Cellcom (officially called New-Cell Inc. dba Cellcom) is a regional wireless service provider based in De Pere, Wisconsin, with roots that date back to 1910.
+Cellcom (officially called New-Cell Inc. dba Cellcom) is a regional wireless service provider based in Howard, Wisconsin, with roots that date back to 1910.
 Cellcom began providing service from its office in Green Bay in 1987, when its parent company, Nsight, entered the wireless industry.

-Cellcom offers a variety of wireless communication devices, including feature handsets, smartphones, home phones, tablets, residential and mobile broadband.

-Outside of its own regional network, the company partners with other regional and national carriers to provide nationwide voice and data service.
-Cellcom uses CDMA and 4G LTE technology.
-Cellcom's retail area includes northeast and central Wisconsin and Michigan's Upper Peninsula.

 History

 Cellcom's parent company, Nsight, was founded on March 10, 1910, when a group of Pulaski business people met at the local drug store to discuss providing telephone service to their growing community.
 From that meeting, the Pulaski Merchants and Farmers Telephone Company formed.

 In 1968 the company's name changed to Northeast Telephone Company.
 Northeast Communications, Inc. was formed as a holding company in 1982, and Northeast Telephone Company became a subsidiary.
 In 1999, Northeast Communications of Wisconsin, Inc. began doing business as Nsight.
 Today, Nsight's subsidiaries include Cellcom, Nsight Telservices and Nsight Tower.

 Nsight has been a family-run business since 1923.